 Fun.
 Fabulous.
 Uplifting.
 Magical.
 These are just a few of the ways that parents describe Music Together.
-Each week in Music Together classrooms around the world, babies, toddlers, preschoolers, big kids—and the grownups who love them!—gather to make music as a community.
+Each week, babies, toddlers, preschoolers, big kids (and the grownups who love them®) gather in indoor, outdoor, and online classrooms all over the world to make music as a community.
 Offered at more than 3,000 locations and 40 countries, our early childhood music classes give families with children from birth through age 8 the chance to get in touch with their inner musician and connect with other families.

-We’re on a mission to make the world a better place by making it more musical.
+We’re on a mission to make the world a better place by making it more musical™.
 And you can be part of it by joining one of our music classes in your neighborhood!

 Music Together is used at thousands of preschools, childcare centers, and other early learning settings around the world.
 In addition to supporting children’s music development, our in-school curriculum raises the overall quality of a child's education by touching many important factors all at once: school readiness, family engagement, parent-child relationships, and teacher professional development.
 When Music Together is a part of the school day, music isn't just fun—it's a powerful learning tool, too!Learn More